-Even though your loved one may have progressed significantly in their recovery, you may, understandably, still feel the need to tread lightly when it comes to reconciliation.
-Here are a few tips to help make the process a little easier:
+Even though your loved one may have progressed significantly in their recovery, you may still feel the need to tread lightly when it comes to reconciliation.
+Clinician Sarah Sowards shares a few tips to help make the process a little easier:

-- Pent up anger should be let go, as it is so harmful to both your emotional and physical well-being.
-If taken, this step can also make the biggest positive impact on your relationship with your loved one in recovery.
+- Pent-up anger should be let go: Holding onto a grudge or strong feelings like anger is harmful to your emotional and physical well-being.
+This step can potentially make the biggest positive impact on your relationship with your loved one in recovery.

 Before taking the necessary steps to forgive, some individuals wait for their loved one in addiction recovery to apologize first for all the trauma they caused while in addiction.
 Although he or she will feel guilty at some point for all the turmoil their active addiction caused — if they are in a healthy recovery — you shouldn’t wait for this to happen to move forward.
 Truly letting go of the past will allow you to move towards a new life filled with an abundance of peace and serenity.

 As you begin your journey to forgiveness, it is important that you remember that this whole process is truly about you addressing your own needs so that you will gain the freedom to start living a healthy life once again.